f5devcentral/f5-agility-labs-xc/docs/class7/module0/task2.rst

       *You can also access the tenant directly at:*
       *https://f5-xc-lab-app.console.ves.volterra.io/*

-   *What to notice:*
-   - Each attendee receives a unique invitation.
-   - This invitation links your user identity to the lab tenant.

-   *What happened behind the scenes:*
-   - Your user account was pre-provisioned in the F5XC tenant.
-   - Access is scoped specifically for this lab environment.

 2. Authenticate using Single Sign-On (SSO).

    When prompted, click **Sign on with Okta**.
    SSO authentication will complete automatically and onboarding will continue.

-   *What to notice:*
-   - No local credentials are created.
-   - Identity is federated and centrally managed.

-   *What happened behind the scenes:*
-   - Okta validates your identity.
-   - F5XC maps your identity to tenant-level permissions.

 3. Accept the Terms of Service and Privacy Policy.